RackHD/docs/docs/rackhd/boot_settings.rst

     Default iPXE Boot Customized OS Into RAM

+.. container:: t1

+    This is title

+.. container:: h2

+    This is title

+.. container:: h3

+    This is title

+.. container:: h4

+    This is title

+.. container:: h5

+ This is title

+.. container:: mytitle

+ fasdfasfasdf

+.. container:: h6

+    This is title

 To configure RackHD to provide a custom iPXE response to a node outside of a workflow running, such as booting a customized kernel and initrd, you can do so by providing configuration to the Node resource in RackHD.
 This functionality can be enabled by using a PATCH REST API call adding **bootSettings** to a node.